News from March 2012

 Will I have insurance for the entire 2 years until I renew again?

 Yes, the AFLCA has developed a program to provide full insurance coverage for 2 years.
-You will receive a certificate of insurance for the first year with your certificate and if you require the second year copy you will need to request it by email.
+You will receive a certificate of insurance for the first year with your certificate and if you require the second year copy you will need to purchase the reprint through our online store ($10 fee).
 If not needed, you will still have insurance coverage for the full two years.

 What do I have to do as an AFLCA Leader, Assistant Trainer, or Trainer to remain on the insurance program?